jbudiman/api-bitcoin-world/source/includes/_payment_methods.md

 Retrieve all possible payment methods or filter the available by a fiat or coin code.
 The type of exchange is determined based on the codes provided to the source and target.

+If the payment has a supported_agents field which is not null then there are limitations for accessing this payment by browser and operating system.
+To avoid the payment failing please block customers from accessing those payments from the wrong device

 ### Request

 `GET https://[partner].banxa.com/api/payment-methods`